Let’s get to work!

 Workshop is a multi-participant tool that brings people together to get things done.
-It allows teams to collaboratively ideate, prototype and solve problems whether they are in the same physical location or participating remotely.
-Import 2D and 3D files into work Sessions, or use Annotation tools to co-create with others.
+It allows teams to collaboratively ideate, prototype, and solve problems whether they are in the same physical location or participating remotely.
+Workshop allows participants to import 2D and 3D files into work sessions, or use Annotation Tools to co-create with others.
 Workshop also showcases Magic Leap 2’s ability to represent geospatial data with a Map Mode that features live flight data layered over dimensional terrain.

 Magic Leap 2 Setup

 Put the Magic Leap 2 headset on.
 The compute pack can be clipped to your pocket or worn using the shoulder strap.